-“This medium-dry Riesling has aromas of lemon/lime sorbet mixed with notes of apple and cinnamon.
-The palate has a yin and yang effect of ripe sweetness balanced with vibrant citrus acidity.
-It’s a great example of the style that Central Otago produces so well.”
+“This medium-dry Riesling has complex aromas of lime zest, ginger and nutmeg and a palate with a yin and yang effect of ripe sweetness balanced with a citrus acidity.”
 Olly Masters (Winemaker)

 This style of Riesling is very versatile matching most types of seafood especially shellfish.
 It’s great with chicken, duck and pork dishes with either creamy or piquant sauces and an ideal wine to serve as an apéritif and with appetizers such as pate, cold meats, salads and mild cheeses.
 It’s also perfect with Pad Thai!